betaglot/plantabeta/docs/tutorial/TutorialOverview.md

     - What did they forget?
     - What is the error

-- Keep a list of all the BetaObjects which have been included in a test.
-Each BetaObject should appear as many times as possible.
+- Keep a list of all the BetaElements which have been included in a test.
+Each BetaElement should appear as many times as possible.
 Minimum 3 times in each format Image, Text, Video.

 ## DevState